scion-softworks/parallelizer/docs/index.md

     ---

-    Designed with __minimal footprint__, Parallelizer uses only the necessary resources, without creating any additional overhead.
+    Designed with __minimal footprint__, Parallelizer uses only the necessary resources, minimizing additional overhead.

 </div>